GustafEnebog/project-2/README.md

 * [Credits](#credits)

 ## User Experience (UX)
+Aas a user I want to be able to :

+1. Easily determine the purpose of the website.
+2. Play around (step up and down or type in form field) with different values of Wing Design Parameters to view...
+ - a live updated drawing of the wing planform
+ - live updated dependent parameters outputed as they are calculated using the inputed independent parameters
+3. View graphical legend defining the characteristic Wing Design Parameters in the form of a hover over tool tip
+3. View legends for variable symbols in the form of a hover over tool tip
+3. Toogle between a default light mode and a dark mode.

 ## Features
+The Logotype
+The Drawing Area
+The Input/Output Area

 The Drawing Area
     Calculating the wing planforms width and Height as well as its ratio. 'getDrawingWidth'-function which in turn calls upon the 'getDrawingSize'-function. 'getDrawingHeight'-function